-- American Society for Testing and Materials (ASTM) E 1676-97, Standard guide for conducting laboratory soil toxicity or bioaccumulation tests with the Lumbricid earthworm, Eisenia fetida (ASTM 1998); - EPA Test Method 100.0, Hyalella azteca, 10-day survival test for sediments (EPA 1994a); and - Fathead minnow, Pimephales promelas, larval survival and growth test, EPA Method 1000.0 (EPA 1994b).
+- American Society for Testing and Materials (ASTM) E 1676-97, Standard guide for conducting laboratory soil toxicity or bioaccumulation tests with the Lumbricid earthworm, Eisenia fetida (ASTM 1998); - EPA Test Method 100.1, Hyalella azteca, 10-day survival test for sediments (EPA 2000b); and - Fathead minnow, Pimephales promelas, larval survival and growth test, EPA Method 1000.0 (EPA 2002).

-PGDP ERA Rule 6-For the study design for PGDP sites with endpoint receptors exposed by direct contact to COPCs, include in situ or laboratory toxicity tests.
+PGDP ERA Rule 6-For the study design for PGDP sites with endpoint receptors exposed by direct contact to COPECs, include in situ or laboratory toxicity tests.

 Laboratory tests indicate whether the media collected from the site cause toxicity to the test organisms and quantify the magnitude of the toxic effect relative to media from reference locations and laboratory controls.
-Samples from each site also should be submitted to laboratory analysis to quantify the concentrations of potential COPCs at both sites.
-Screening toxicity tests do not produce definitive benchmark concentrations associated with specific levels of adverse effects.
-Screening toxicity tests are considered to be chronic tests (EPA 1994a; EPA 1994b; ASTM 1998), and test durations are believed to be sufficiently long for adverse effects on sensitive life stages to be observed at concentrations exceeding ecological screening values (ESVs).
+Samples from each site also should be submitted to laboratory analysis to quantify the concentrations of potential COPECs at both sites.
+Toxicity tests do not produce definitive benchmark concentrations associated with specific levels of adverse effects.
+Toxicity tests are considered to be chronic tests (EPA 2000b; EPA 2002; ASTM 1998), and test durations are believed to be sufficiently long for adverse effects on sensitive life stages to be observed at concentrations exceeding ecological screening values.